LEARNAcademy/syllabus/rails/fullstack.md

 - Ensure that blog post titles are at least 4 characters
 - Ensure that blog post content is at least 10 characters

-**Story 9: In order to enjoy the blog post application, as a user of the application, I need to see pleasant styling.**
+**Story 9**: In order to enjoy the blog post application, as a user of the application, I need to see pleasant styling.

-**Branch:** blog-styles
+**Branch**: blog-styles

 **Acceptance Criteria**